Seminioni/.dotfiles/README.md

 ========

 feel free to use

-//TODO: add "How to use" section
+TODO: add "How to use" section